Key Concepts & Definitions

 Public participation and/or engagement refers to approaches by which researchers, funding institutions, and other decision-making bodies can aim to inform, understand, draw input from, and empower publics and stakeholders.
 People can engage in decision-making, such as by weighing in on what policies, laws, or rules should be adopted; and people can also engage in research, such as by providing local knowledge to researchers or by working alongside researchers to interpret the results of a study.

 Authoritative solar geoengineering assessments and governance reports (see our resources page) agree that public engagement is essential for legitimate, inclusive, just, and effective solar geoengineering governance.
 These reports have argued that not only is involving people in solar geoengineering decision-making the right thing to do, but doing so can lead to better decisions, for example by ensuring that decisions are made with diverse values, perspectives, and forms of knowledge in mind.
-As philosopher Dr. Marion Hourdequin stated, “research on SRM cannot fully comprehend or take account of the diverse distributive impacts of this technology without robust engagement and input from those affected and their distinctive cultures, perspectives, and relationships to the natural environment.”
+As philosopher Dr. Marion Hourdequin stated, “Research on SRM cannot fully comprehend or take account of the diverse distributive impacts of this technology without robust engagement and input from those affected and their distinctive cultures, perspectives, and relationships to the natural environment.”
 (Hourdequin 2019, 465-366).

 Public engagement is no panacea; when done poorly, it can feel ‘fake’ or symbolic from the point of view of participants; vulnerable or marginalized populations are also often left out.
 It is also difficult to define the “public”.
 Even within a single country, there is not one “public”, but rather many publics, with different values, beliefs, and worldviews.
 DSG supports public engagement activities that are inclusive, particularly of vulnerable groups, and that aim to empower participants, including by providing them with the power to make decisions and by building their capacity to engage in solar geoengineering deliberations.